Create Your First Guru

 To update your Guru with the latest content:

-- Click the menu icon (⋮) next to any source
+- Click the menu icon (⋮) next to any source.

-- Select “Reindex” to fetch and process the latest content
+- Select “Reindex” to fetch and process the latest content.

 Reindex your sources regularly to ensure your Guru has the most up-to-date information.
 This is especially important for websites and documentation that change frequently.